sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019.md

-VHDL 2018: New and Noteworthy
+---
+title: "What is new in VHDL 2019?"
+date: 2020-05-18
-L. Lemiengre and H. Eeckhaut
+author: L. Lemiengre and H. Eeckhaut
-Sigasi
-Kerkstraat 108
-9050 Gent-Brugge Belgium
+pager: true
+comments: true
+bannerad: true
+---

-Abstract - VHDL 2018 improves many aspects of the popular hardware design language.
+VHDL 2019 improves many aspects of the popular hardware design language.
 The most important improvement is the ability to bundle ports in an interface.
 This feature greatly reduces the verbosity of instantiations while improving the maintainability and clarity of the code.
 The language was simplified where possible, restrictions were removed and various inconsistencies were resolved.